 Full Business Plan Guidelines:

 Up to 10 teams will be invited to submit Full Business Plans.
 Each invited team is required to submit their Full Business Plan no later than March 15, 2023 by Noon EST to the BPC website hosted by Reviewr.
 The electronic copy should be named according to the following format: FBP_TeamName.pdf.
 You may be asked to print additional copies of the full plan.
 Any team that does not submit their full written business plan by this date will be disqualified.

 Three to five teams will be selected to compete as Finalists and compete in the Final Presentations based on the quality of the Full Business Plan.
 Teams will be notified of whether they are invited to advance to the Finals of the Competition by March 29, 2023.

-General Guidelines: Written business plans are limited to 15 pages of text (typed, single- spaced, minimum 12 pitch font, and 1” margins on all sides) including the executive summary and summary financial data.
+General Guidelines: Written business plans are limited to 15 pages of text (typed, single- spaced, minimum 12 point font, and 1” margins on all sides) including the executive summary and summary financial data.
 Detailed spreadsheets and appropriate appendices should follow the text portion of the plan but will be limited to 10 pages.
 Plans with fewer than 10 pages of appendices may not use the remaining pages to increase the size of their business plan beyond 15 pages.
 In total, the maximum number of pages is 25.

 Contents of the Written Business Plan: Your business plan should include (maximum 15 pages):

 Product or service description along with its benefits (incl. current status of development – beta, prototype, etc.)

 Customer/Market analysis (market size, market segmentation, and potential market share)